-Hollyhock features bold spikes of pink round flowers with cherry red eyes rising above the foliage from mid to late summer.
+Chater's Double Rose Pink Hollyhock features bold spikes of rose round flowers rising above the foliage from mid to late summer.
 The flowers are excellent for cutting.
-Its large tomentose round leaves remain green in color throughout the season.
+Its large tomentose round leaves remain grayish green in color throughout the season.